 Take 2:

 No mystery, I just kiss her.
-I find a moment, look into her eyes, and say something that a sophomore would eat up, like “You are just so beautiful, if I don’t kiss you now, I think I’ll explode.”
-(Sophomores are so dramatic.)
+I find a moment, look into her eyes, and say something like, “Would you mind if I kissed you?”
+Or maybe I just lean in and go for it.

 Analysis: